CONFIDE: Contextual Finite Differences Modelling of PDEs: Experimental and implementation details

 We provide further information regarding the experiments described in Section~\ref{sec:experiments}.
 We ran all of the experiments on a single GPU (NVIDIA GeForce RTX 2080), and all training algorithms took $<10$ minutes to train.
 All algorithms used ~5-10M parameters (more parameters on the FitzHugh-Nagumo experiment).
-Full code implementation for creating the datasets and implementing CONFIDE and its baselines is avalable on {\url{github.com/orilinial/CONFIDE}}.
+Full code implementation for creating the datasets and implementing CONFIDE and its baselines is available in \url{https://github.com/orilinial/CONFIDE}.